Family Drive-In Theatre

 The Family Drive-In Theatre is an outdoor cinema located at 5890 Valley Pike (U.S. 11) one mile south of Stephens City, Virginia.
 The family-owned business opened in 1956 and is one of the state's few remaining drive-in theaters.
+The Family Drive-In announced in November of 2025 that November 30th would be its final day of operation before closure.